MuhtasimTanmoy/notebook/Systems/Serialization.md

 # Serialization
 - JSON
+    -  JSON is textual, its integers and floats can be slow to encode and decode.
+JSON is not designed for numbers.
+Also, Comparing strings in JSON can be slow.
 - BSON
-    - Primary data representation for mongodb
+    - Primary data representation for mongodb.
 - MessagePack
-    - IDL (Interface Definition Language)
+    - IDL ( Interface Definition Language )
     - MessagePack supports streaming deserializers.
-This feature is useful for network communication
+This feature is useful for network communication.
 - Protocol Buffer
     - Protocol Buffers (a.k.a., protobuf) are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
+- XML
+- CSV
+- YAML

+## Marshalling vs Serialization

+Marshaling and serialization are loosely synonymous in the context of remote procedure call, but semantically different as a matter of intent.

+- Marshaling is about getting parameters from here to there
+- Serialization is about copying structured data to or from a primitive form such as a byte stream.
+In this sense, serialization is one means to perform marshaling, usually implementing pass-by-value semantics.

+It is also possible for an object to be marshaled by reference, in which case the data "on the wire" is simply location information for the original object.
+However, such an object may still be amenable to value serialization.

+- Marshalling
+    - To "marshal" an object means to record its state and codebase(s) in such a way that when the marshalled object is "unmarshalled", a copy of the original object is obtained.

+- Serialization
+    - To "serialize" an object means to convert its state into a byte stream in such a way that the byte stream can be converted back into a copy of the object.

 ### Which one to choose?